Neotys-Labs/helm-neoload-web/README.md

 From versions 2.0.0 of this chart and 2.9.0 of NeoLoad Web, we include a mecanism for **High Availability**.
 This means you can easily scale your NeoLoad Web frontend/backend, and the application will be more failure tolerant.

 > Use `replicaCount.frontend` and `replicaCount.backend` values to arrange your Deployment the way you see fit.
-We set a default of 2 instances of each so one frontend/backend can take the place of the other in case of downtime.
+We set a default of 2 frontend instances and 2 backend instances so you get a resilient NeoLoad Web application out of the box.

 This change has a few impacts on your NeoLoad Web deployment.

-- From now on your cluster will need to be able to deploy at least 2 pods instead of 1.
+- From now on your cluster will need to be able to deploy at least 2 pods (one for frontend and one for backend) instead of 1.
 Some nodes can restrain the number of simultaneous pods, so you need to make sure it is allowed.
 - Your ingress controller needs to support **sticky sessions**, meaning that it can ensure a user is always dispatched to the same frontend instance throughout his session.
 We provide a basic configuration for nginx in our [values-custom.yaml](/values-custom.yaml) file.
 - Some additional cluster roles are required.
 See [cluster-role.yaml](/templates/cluster-role.yaml).